turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 ## Exercise, Part One: The Presidents

-For this exercise, we're going to play with [a table of the Presidents of the United States of America](https://github.com/turingschool-examples/presidents-jquery-lesson).
+For this exercise, we're going to play with [a table of the Presidents of the United States of America](https://github.com/turingschool-examples/jquery-playgrounds).

+You can either work from the repo or visit a [hosted version on github pages](https://turingschool-examples.github.io/jquery-playgrounds/presidents.html)

 ```
-git clone https://github.com/turingschool-examples/presidents-jquery-lesson.git jquery_lesson
+git clone https://github.com/turingschool-examples/jquery-playgrounds.git jquery_playgrounds

-cd jquery_lesson
+cd jquery_playgrounds

-open index.html
+open presidents.html
 ```

 Let's try out a few things, just to get our hands dirty.
 We'll use the console in the Chrome developer tools to validate our work.